Put your finger on the exact center of a map of Michigan’s Lower Peninsula and you’ll be pointing directly at Mount Pleasant, Michigan.

-I kicked off the morning with a stop at The Dreamer Coffee Shop, across the street from the Central Michigan University campus.
+I kicked off the morning with a stop at The Dreamer Coffee Shop (no longer open), across the street from the Central Michigan University campus.
 The barista whipped me up a delicious pour-over with fresh-ground coffee in a to-go cup.

 I parked my car at Mill Pond Park, grabbed my camera, and set off on foot to explore the 90-acre recreation area surrounded by Mt.
 Pleasant’s central neighborhoods.
 Throughout my walk along the paved trails and bridges over the Chippewa River, I encountered runners, hikers, bikers, and plenty of other people simply enjoying the summer day from a bench overlooking the river.

 The 50s-themed restaurant is a local favorite that hosts “Cruisin’ at the Pix” Thursday nights during the summer, a chance to get an up-close look at classic cars while you enjoy your coneys and, of course, a tall chocolate shake.

 An afternoon of golf started out at the Pohlcat, designed by its namesake, former PGA touring pro, Dan Pohl.
 The friendly staff was quick to offer tips for playing the 18-hole championship course, which is built around a beautiful setting along the Chippewa River.

 My next stop was Buck’s Run Golf Club, located east of Mt.
 Pleasant just off M-20.
 Opened in 2000, Buck’s Run is a true championship golf experience.

 The Jerry Matthews design utilizes the terrain of a former gravel pit and surrounding wooded areas beautifully, incorporating the Chippewa River both as part of the setting and as an element of play.

-Midori Sushi & Martini Lounge had come highly recommended from friends in town, so we headed back downtown to give one of Mt.
+Midori Sushi & Martini Lounge had come highly recommended by friends in town, so we headed back downtown to give one of Mt.
 Pleasant’s newest restaurants a try.
 The outdoor patio was perfect for a nice evening, and the service was prompt and pleasant.

 Owner Rich Swindlehurst and Manager Leah Heatherington say their goal is to bring a “big city feel” to downtown Mount Pleasant.
-The indoor space, with its exposed brick, high-top tables, and sushi bar, certainly hints at that, while the friendly service reminds patrons of the benefits of the small town location.
+The indoor space, with its exposed brick, high-top tables, and sushi bar, certainly hints at that, while the friendly service reminds patrons of the benefits of the small-town location.

-The sun reappeared Sunday morning, so we headed out for more exploring at Chipp-A-Waters Park, a 30-acre greenspace and woodland that includes the Access Adventure Trail, the southern portion of the GKB Riverwalk Trail, a 1.8-mile trail that connects to Mill Pond Park, Nelson Park, and Island Park.
+The sun reappeared Sunday morning, so we headed out for more exploring at Chipp-A-Waters Park, a 30-acre green space and woodland that includes the Access Adventure Trail, the southern portion of the GKB Riverwalk Trail, a 1.8-mile trail that connects to Mill Pond Park, Nelson Park, and Island Park.

-The Chippewa River is present throughout the trail’s length, and is a central focus of recreation within the city limits.
+The Chippewa River is present throughout the trail’s length and is a central focus of recreation within the city limits.
 Access to the surrounding woods and wetlands is a welcome addition.

 I used to explore narrow footpaths along the river in these areas as a kid, and I was sincerely impressed by the improvements that have opened access to these natural areas.
 We again encountered bikers, hikers, tubers, kayakers, and families enjoying the easy access to natural resources along the paved paths and boardwalks.

 With the sun rising in the sky, it was time to cool off with a paddle on the “Chip” with Chippewa River Outfitters.
 We parked our car at the Lincoln Road headquarters and were shuttled to Deerfield Park west of town to begin our float down the river.
-The float to the

-takeout at Meridian Road took a little over two hours, and included quiet, undeveloped stretches mixed with a few sections of moderate current.
+The float to the takeout at Meridian Road took a little over two hours and included quiet, undeveloped stretches mixed with a few sections of moderate current.
 Tubing is also popular on the Chip, and we saw several groups enjoying the cool water on the hot summer day.